rhasspy/wyoming-vosk/README.md

 You can add as many regular expressions to `no_correct_patterns` as you'd like.
 If the transcript matches any of these patterns, it will be sent with no further corrections.
 This effectively lets you "punch holes" in the sentence templates to allow some sentences through.

+## Allow Unknown

+With `--allow-unknown`, you can enable the detection of "unknown" words/phrases outside of the model's vocabulary.
+Transcripts that are "unknown" will be set to empty strings, indicating that nothing was recognized.
+When combined with [limited sentences](#limited-sentences), this lets you differentiate between in and out of domain sentences.

 ## Supported Languages

 * Arabic (`ar`)